-Create Your Own Reverb
+Tip #10: Create Your Own Reverb

 You should mute the drum kit’s stock reverb because you’re probably going to use a room reverb for your mix.

 Once you’ve dialed in the volume, tone, and reverb of your kit, there are a couple last mixing tools worth trying.

 Try using parallel saturation on your kit.
-Send your drum bus to an aux track and place a saturation plugin on it.
+Send your drum bus to an aux track and put a saturation plugin on it.

-Use Parallel Compression
+Tip #12: Use Parallel Compression

 Play a looped section of your song.

 Slowly turn the aux fader up until it’s barely audible.
 The parallel compression should give some life to your patterns and help them punch through the mix.